dkwik/digital-garden/my-digital-garden/content/03-evergreen/development/making my bed is my most important morning habit.md

 It is done over and over again each morning, only for it to be 'unmade' a few hours later.
 Why bother doing it then?

-Besides the strange phenomena that a decluttered room seems to declutter my mind, this unproductive, boring, brainless habit seems to create in me a type of patience that carries with me through the day.
+Besides the strange phenomena that a decluttered room seems to declutter my mind, this unproductive, boring habit creates in me a type of patience that seems to carry with me through the day.

 It forces my brain to slow down.
 It allows my body to catch up with a racing mind.